Frequently Asked Questions

 I’d like to help you find your vision for your own ideal birth.

-I’ve been teaching yoga and practicing Hatha and Vinyasa Yoga and teaching Prenatal Yoga for over 17 years.
+I’ve been teaching yoga and practicing Hatha and Vinyasa Yoga and taught Prenatal Yoga for over 22 years.
+Currently, I do not have any in-person classes.
+I have free classes on my YouTube channel and you can download classes at www.yogadownload.com.
 My passion for prenatal yoga was inspired by my own pregnancies and natural birth experiences and also my passion for teaching natural childbirth.
 Over the years, my fervent belief in the power of women and birth has grown and grown.
-I began by teaching fitness for over 2 decades, and worked at some of the world’s leading spas: The Golden Door, Cal-a-Vie, and Rancho La Puerta.
+I began by teaching fitness for over 2 decades and worked at some of the world’s leading spas: The Golden Door, Cal-a-Vie, and Rancho La Puerta.
 I feel that God led me right to where I am today.
-I’ve been teaching The Bradley Method of Natural Childbirth for 24 years!
+I’ve been teaching The Bradley Method of Natural Childbirth for 30 years!
 I have a passion for helping mothers have positive birth experiences.

-In addition to teaching my Bradley Method and Yoga classes at Babies in Bloom, I am also teaching at Scripps Memorial Hospital Encinitas.
-I give tours of the Birth Pavilion, teach Childbirth Classes, Teach Breastfeeding Classes, and assist the lactation consultant at the Scripps Breastfeeding Support Groups.
+In addition to teaching my Bradley Method and Yoga classes at Babies in Bloom, I also teach at Scripps Memorial Hospital Encinitas.
+I give tours of the Birth Pavilion, teach Childbirth Classes, Teach Breastfeeding Classes, and work as a Lactation Educator Counselor at Scripps Encinitas Lactation and Scripps Breastfeeding Support Groups.

 Click here to read my Press and Media page!